-We recommend washing or soaking your Junior Tribe Co Nappies at least once before their first use, as you normally would when buying new clothing.
+We recommend washing or soaking your new nappies at least once before their first use, as you normally would when buying new clothing.

 - Soak in your laundry tub in warm water over night, gently squeeze to ring out excess water and hang over the runs of your clothes airer to dry